 Sarah Brown: Good had to come out of death of premature daughter Jennifer

-Sarah Brown has said "good had to come out of" the death o f her baby daughter who was born prematurely.
+Sarah Brown has said it is "very uplifting" to know research that stemmed from the death o f her baby daughter helped save a grandchild of Labour leader John Smith.

-The wife of former chancellor Gordon Brown told the Daily Mirror that losing 10-day-old Jennifer after she was born at 33 weeks in 2002 was a "very intense time".
+The wife of former prime minister Gordon Brown told the Daily Mirror that losing 10-day-old Jennifer after she was born at 33 weeks in 2002 was a "very intense time".

 She set up charity PiggyBankKids (now Theirworld) , which established the Jennifer Brown Research Laboratory (JBRL) at the University of Edinburgh in 2004.